 The Financial Life Milestones Parents Need to Consider

-According to a report in the Guardian, it’s estimated to cost a total of £231,843 to raise a child born in 2016 up to the age of 21.
+According to research from Money Supermarket, it’s estimated to cost between £79,176 and £108,884 to raise a child up to the age of 18.
 Whether you’re a new parent or have children of adult ages, you will want to give them a financial helping hand for life’s big moments.
 At gpfm, we’re experienced in helping families achieve their milestones with practical financial advice.

 Childcare, education and university fees

-When thinking of your child’s university education, this is a fantastic milestone moment filling parents with pride, but this also comes at a cost.
+Thinking of your child’s university education is a fantastic milestone moment filling parents with pride, but this also comes at a cost.

 Tuition fees are currently up to £9,250 per year.
 If your child studies for the average length of three years at university, the full total is £27,750, not accounting for inflation.
 These figures don’t include living expenses such as rent, food, clothing etc.